 When commercial companies enter the Analysis phase, they often use "market research" or a "needs analysis" to get a clear picture of their current position in the marketplace.
-As National Agencies, a "market research" may not be exactly the tool we need, but a "needs analysis" can be very relevant.
+As a youth organisations, a "market research" may not be exactly the tool you need, but a "needs analysis" can be very relevant.